Myke Hurley

-Myke Hurley (born 1988) is a British professional podcaster residing in London.
-He is the co-founder of the podcast network Relay FM.
+Myke Hurley (born 31 January 1988) is a British professional podcaster residing in London.
+He co-founded the podcast network Relay FM in 2014, along with the Memphis-based podcaster Stephen Hackett; and Cortex Brand in 2019 with CGP Grey.

 Career

-In 2011 Hurley formed the podcasting network 70Decibels, which was purchased by the 5by5 network in March 2013.
+In 2009, Hurley started his first podcast, where he interviewed people in the tech industry.
+In 2011, Hurley formed the podcasting network 70Decibels, which was purchased by the 5by5 network in March 2013.

-In 2014 he founded the podcast network Relay FM with Stephen M. Hackett.
-Within one year the network featured 16 different shows and delivered 1.5 million downloads per month.
+In 2014, he founded the podcast network Relay FM with Stephen Hackett.
+Within one year, the network featured 16 different shows and delivered 1.5 million downloads per month.

 In 2016, Apple featured Hurley in its podcast series Events at the Apple Store, and Business Insider listed him in the UK Tech 100.

 In September 2016, Hurley started a vlogging channel on YouTube.
+Hurley was dubbed the 'Podcasting Don' by Business Insider when returning Hurley to the UK Tech 100 in 2018.

 Podcasts

 Current

 Some podcasts currently hosted by Hurley are listed below.